mitmath/18336/README.md

 **Related Reading**
 * [Vasil et al. "Tensor calculus in polar coordinates using Jacobi polynomials"](https://doi.org/10.1016/j.jcp.2016.08.013)

+### Lecture 17: Spectral methods in singular coordinate systems

+**Summary**
+* Radial regularity of vector/tensor components in polar coordinates.
+* Modified Jacobi bases for tensors in the disk.
+* Spin-weighted spherical harmonics for tensors on the sphere.
+* Examples using the Dedalus code.

+**Related Reading**
 * [Vasil et al. "Tensor calculus in spherical coordinates using Jacobi polynomials.
 Part-I: Mathematical analysis and derivations"](https://doi.org/10.1016/j.jcpx.2019.100013)
 * [Lecoanet et al. "Tensor calculus in spherical coordinates using Jacobi polynomials.
 Part-II: Implementation and examples"](https://doi.org/10.1016/j.jcpx.2019.100012)

-### Lecture 17: Introduction to low-rank methods
+### Lecture 18: Introduction to low-rank methods

 **Summary**
-* Disk bases incorporating regularity.
 * Scale separation in gravity.
   * Direct N-body using Newton's law for point masses.
   * Poisson equation for gravitational potential using Gauss's law for continuous distributions.